-The population figures show that Electoral Areas A and F are the largest areas within the Regional District of Bulkley-Nechako, with Electoral Area D accounting for just 4.7% of the total population of the Bulkley-Nechako census district.
+The population figures show that Electoral Area A is the largest of all Electoral Areas in the Regional District of Bulkley-Nechako, with Electoral Area F as the second largest.
+By population, Area G is the smallest Electoral Area in the Regional District, accounting for just 2.8% of the total population in the Bulkley-Nechako census district.